fallingsheep/Vorp-Stores-Update/readme.md

 # Store updates
-This adds ALL items from the premade files to the stores (if you dont have the new items see the 200+ new items update)
+This adds ALL items from the premade files to the stores (if you dont have the new items see the 200+ new items update here - https://github.com/fallingsheep/Vorp-Items-Updates )

 - adds 10 new stores
 - all items support the random prices (min,max)